fastoch/Bash-Scripting-Fundamentals/README.md

 ## Overriding the shebang

-If, for some reason, you want to override the interpreter set in the shebang line, run the script by explicitly specifying the desired shell.
-For example, to run a script using bash no matter which shell is specified in the shebang line:
+You can run a script by explicitly calling the bash interpreter.
+This method doesn’t require the script to be executable:
 ```bash
 bash hello_world
 ```

 >[!warning]
 >Note that overriding the shell interpreter is not recommended, as it may lead to unexpected behavior.
->But it might be useful to not be constantly switching between your usual shell and the one specified in the shebang line.
+>But it might prevent you from being constantly switching between your usual shell (fish, zsh, ...) and bash.

 # How to run a Bash script in Linux (part 2 of 39)